zshipko/irmin-graphql-js/README.md

 ## Examples

 There are some examples using NodeJS in the `examples/` directory, they require the `node-fetch` package to be installed via npm.

+You may also be interested in checking out the [GraphQL](https://zshipko.github.io/irmin-tutorial/GraphQL.html) section of the [Irmin Tutorial](https://zshipko.github.io/irmin-tutorial/)!